Best Phone for Fortnite Android Central 2020

 - Best International Option: Huawei P30 Pro

-Best Overall: ASUS ROG Phone 2
+Best For Customization: ASUS ROG Phone 2

 As for the specs, you get Qualcomm's Snapdragon 855+ chipset paired with 12GB of RAM and a humongous 6,000mAh battery.
 This should last you through more than just a couple of Fortnite sessions, along with anything else you want to do.
 The real story here is the hardware — it comes with customizable RGB lighting and three USB-C ports for various accessories, chargers, and anything else you can think of.